-We currently lease approximately 18,000 square foot, state-of-the-art, sterile manufacturing facility in Israel to enhance supply chain control, increase our supply capacity and meet clinical demand for our ongoing and planned clinical trials of D-PLEX100, as well as for initial commercial demand if D-PLEX100 is approved.
+We currently lease approximately 22,000 square foot, state-of-the-art, sterile manufacturing facility in Israel to enhance supply chain control, increase our supply capacity and meet clinical demand for our ongoing and planned clinical trials of D-PLEX100, as well as for initial commercial demand if D-PLEX100 is approved and for manufacturing additional potential future PLEX products.
 The facility is designed to comply with the FDA's current good manufacturing practice, or cGMP, regulations, and EMA regulations.
-In 2019, the facility was cGMP certified by the IMOH and inspected by an EU-qualified person, enabling cGMP manufacturing of D-PLEX100 for our ongoing and planned potentially pivotal Phase 3 clinical trials to be conducted in the United States and Europe.
+In 2019, the facility was cGMP certified by the IMOH and inspected by an EU-qualified person, enabling cGMP manufacturing of D-PLEX100 for our ongoing and planned clinical trials of D-PLEX100.
 The manufacturing process was scaled up to increase our commercial supply capacity to meet the expected market demand for at least 48 months from product launch.
+In September 2023, the IMOH completed a GMP audit of our manufacturing facility without any critical or major findings.
+The audit was conducted as part of IMOH's routine evaluation of our manufacturing process for D-PLEX100.
+The audit concluded that our manufacturing facility, process and quality system conform to the requirements of cGMP for medicinal products.
+This audit is also valid for Europe under the provisions of the ACAA between the EU and Israel.